Finite state Mean Field Games with Wright-Fisher common noise: From Wright-Fischer spaces to complete statements

 \textit{First Step.} By \eqref{eq:sum=1}, it suffices to solve the equation for $(P_{t}^1,\cdots,P_{t}^{d-1})_{0 \leq t \leq T}$.
 As long as the latter stays in the interior of $\hat{\mathcal S}_{d-1}$, the equation satisfied by the process is non-degenerate, see \eqref{eq:ellipticity}.
 Moreover, the diffusion matrix is Lipschitz away from the boundary of the simplex and the drift is bounded.
 Therefore, by a standard localization argument, we can easily adapt the strong existence and uniqueness result of Veretennikov \cite{Veretennikov} (see Remark 3 therein for the case when the initial condition is random and Remark 4 therein for the case when the state variable and the underpinning Brownian motion do not have the same dimension) and then deduce that, up until one coordinate (including the $d$th coordinate, as given by $(P_{t}^d = 1- (P_{t}^1+\cdots+P_{t}^{d-1}))_{0 \leq t \leq T}$) reaches a given positive threshold $\upepsilon$, a (strong) solution exists and is pathwise unique.
 By letting $\upepsilon$ tend to $0$, we deduce that there exists a solution up to the first time it reaches the boundary of the simplex (or, equivalently, one of the coordinates vanishes) and this solution is pathwise unique (once again, up to the first time it reaches the boundary).
 4pt

-\textit{Second Step.} The second step is to prove that, for $\kappa \geq \varepsilon^2/2$, the solution of \eqref{eq:weak:sde:final} up until it reaches the boundary of $\hat{\mathcal S}_{d-1}$ stays in fact away from the boundary of $\hat{\mathcal S}_{d-1}$ and hence is a solution of \eqref{eq:weak:sde:final} on the entire $[0,T]$.
+\textit{Second Step.} The goal in this step is to prove that, for $\kappa \geq \varepsilon^2/2$, the solution of \eqref{eq:weak:sde:final} until {the first time} it reaches the boundary of $\hat{\mathcal S}_{d-1}$ stays in fact away from the boundary of $\hat{\mathcal S}_{d-1}$. {As a consequence, the} solution of \eqref{eq:weak:sde:final} {is well defined} on the entire $[0,T]$.
 To do so, we come back to \eqref{eq:pti:marginal}, namely, we write the dynamics of the $i$th coordinate (for $i=1,\cdots,d-1$) in the form

 with $a_{i}$ as in \eqref{eq:bi:new}.
 The above holds true up until the first time $\tau :=\inf\{ t \in [0,T] : (P^1_{t},\cdots,P_{t}^{d-1}) \in \partial \hat{\mathcal S}_{d-1} \} \wedge T$.
 Then, using the fact that $\upalpha$ is bounded and $\upalpha(t,j,x)(i) \geq 0$ for $i \not = j$ in \eqref{eq:bi:new}, we can easily compare the process $(P_{t}^i)_{0 \leq t \leq \tau}$ with the solution of the equation